Lamartio/moinhos/openspec/project.md

 - Use OpenSpec change proposals for significant features

 ## Domain Context
+- "Moinhos Do Dao - Eco Quinta" - Portuguese eco-farm offering activities and cottage rental
-- "Moinhos" - project name for the portfolio/blog
+- "Boa Vista" - cottage available for short-term rental with date-based booking
 - Content is written in Markdown with embedded Vue components
-- Target audience: visitors interested in the author's work and writing
+- Target audience: tourists and visitors interested in eco-farm experiences
+- All booking/contact forms use mailto: links (no server-side processing)

 ## Important Constraints
 - **Static hosting only:** No server-side runtime; site must be fully static